Carry-on luggage is such an important investment, but with so many choices, how do you narrow it down?

 This is the peace of mind we needed when we bought ours.
 We're able to just take our bag in to any dealer, and they will take it from there.
 See for yourself.
 Awesome!

 We have found that BR luggage is extremely well made, easy to roll and spin, easy to pack and unpack, and is generally smart in every way.

 The Air Boss by Red Oxx is the bag I personally carry, and I can't say enough good things about it.
 I love that it's made in the U.S.A.
 (Montana), is guaranteed for life, and is tough as nails.
 It's made of heavy-gauge nylon, has a smart design, and is purpose-built to be efficient.
 At 3.9 lbs., it's super light.
 Dimensions are 22 x 14.
-It goes with me everywhere - business trips, family vacations, and camping trips.
+It goes with me everywhere - business trips, camping trips, and even places like Peru and Japan.

 The Air Boss is literally a carry-on bag.
 It has no wheels, handles, or hardware.
 When fully packed, it can get quite heavy, although the strap is comfortable and doesn't slip off your shoulder.
 This bag was designed in conjunction with Doug Dyment of OneBag.com and works great with the bundle packing method.

 While this bag won't wow you with pockets, cubbies, and fleece-lined sleeves, it delivers on simplicity, and that goes a long way in my book.
 With kids in tow, I need all the simplicity I can get.
 Red Oxx really did think of everything with this one.

 New on our list this year is the Aeronaut 45L from Tom Binh.
 My sister travels internationally with this bag, and here is what she has to say about it.